CDLUC3/uc3-present/monthly_ops/demo.md

 - Connects team members to Security
 - Connects team members to Cost Information
-  - Cost review is handle by our DevOps engineer
+  - Cost review is handled by our DevOps engineer
 - Greater appeciation of what our logs can do

 ----